-Not less than 36 inches of clear, unobstructed working space shall be provided and maintained under and in front of all metering equipment in accordance with NEC Section 110.26.
-In the case of unguarded moving machinery, changes in floor level, etc., a clearance of 72 inches shall be provided in front of all meters.
-A clearance of at least 6 inches shall be provided between the nearest obstruction above and on each side of any single meter or group of meters.
+Not less than 36-inches of clear, unobstructed working space free of poisonous vegetation shall be provided and maintained under and in front of all metering equipment in accordance with NEC Section 110.26.
+In the case of unguarded moving machinery, changes in floor level, uneven terrain, etc., a clearance of 72-inches shall be provided in front of all meters.
+A clearance of at least 6-inches shall be provided between the nearest obstruction above and on each side of any single meter or group of meters.

-In case space is limited where meters are mounted in a group, special layouts shall be obtained from the Company before proceeding with the installation of equipment.
+In case space is limited where meters are mounted in a group, special layouts shall be obtained from the company before proceeding with the installation of equipment.
 Sufficient clearance shall be provided in choosing the location of all metering equipment so that the doors of all cabinets and switches can be completely opened.
-For clearance requirements in multiple meter installations, see Illustration No. 12 in Section XII.
+For clearance requirements in multiple meter installations, see illustration number 12 in Section XII.